AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/content-card-ui/iOS/tutorial/listening-content-card-events.md

 ## Implement ContentCardEventListening

-Complete the following steps to hear content card events:
+Complete the following steps to listen to content card events:

 1. Conform to the [ContentCardUIEventListening](../public-classes/contentcarduieventlistening.md) protocol in your class or struct and implement the desired methods.
 1. Pass the listener to the [getContentCardsUI](../api-usage.md#getcontentcardsui) API.